-The majority of participants provided email addresses.
+Across all conditions, the majority of participants provided email addresses.
 Overall, participants who provided email addresses were not only more susceptible to the manipulation than those who did not, but were also more likely to admit to having engaged in the behaviors.
-Participants were equally likely to complete the survey across conditions.
+Participants were equally likely to complete the survey across conditions, and our results are robust to the provision of potentially identifying information.
 Our results are also robust to coding missing answers as non-admissions (participants in the High condition remain 19% more likely to admit to having engaged in the behaviors than participants in the Low and Missing conditions).
 Details about email and non-response analyses are presented in the Web Appendix.